 So on top of knowing that you should be wearing SPF every single day no matter what, when you’re using AHAs, the need is extra important.
 The easiest way to add SPF into your routine is to replace an existing step in your routine with sunscreen.

 Matte Screen is a featherlight formula with a translucent tint that helps you achieve a smooth, poreless look.
-On top of providing broad spectrum SPF 40, it also helps protect you from blue light, thanks to butterfly bush extract in its formula.

 +Have more questions about AHAs and sunscreen?
 Leave them in the comments below!